Military Veterans Reflect on Money Matters

 VA loans help veterans, service members and eligible surviving spouses buy homes using private banks and credit unions.
 The loans are unique for their low interest rates and limited closing costs.
 The VA doesn't require a down payment (although some lenders may), and yet there's no need for private mortgage insurance, no matter the size of your down payment.

-More than 28 million homes have been purchased by veterans, service members and survivors with the help of VA loans.
-More than 3.7 million veterans have active VA-guaranteed home loans, with 400,695 guaranteed home loans in 2023.
+More than 29 million homes have been purchased by veterans, service members and survivors with the help of VA loans.
+Nearly four million veterans have active VA-guaranteed home loans.
 The dollar figure the VA guarantees is called the loan entitlement, and can be up to 25% of a home loan.

 "The VA website is the best resource, combined with a licensed mortgage loan officer specializing in VA loans," Marc said, if you're considering a VA loan.
 When interviewing potential real estate professionals to help you purchase a home, ensure they understand the VA loan process.